 If you’re planning a weekend get-away, afternoons with visiting relatives, celebrations with life-long friends, or the creation of new family traditions, you’ll find something for everyone this year in Knoxville.

 The festivities kick off on Friday, November 29 with the opening of Holidays on Ice presented by Home Federal Bank.
 Adults and children can skate day and night, seven days a week, at the open-air ice rink nestled under twinkling lights in the middle of Market Square.
 You’ll find music, 160,000 pounds of ice, and great people watching through January 5.
 Admission includes skate rental.
 Special appearances by Peppermint Panda, the ice-rink mascot, will add to the skating and photo fun.
 Visit knoxvillesholidaysonice.com for weather updates.

 Rick Terry Jewelry Designs photo credit Inside of Knoxville

-Grab a hot chocolate and stroll around downtown to enjoy trees, windows, doors, and patios dripping in lights and dipped in peppermint.
-This year, businesses will be decked in peppermint-themed decorations to add to the over 100,000+ lights and garlands draped throughout trees and parks.
-Snap some family photos in front of store windows in the Window Wonderland throughout the season.
+Grab a hot chocolate and stroll around downtown to enjoy windows, doors, and patios dripping in lights and decorated for the holidays, including over 100,000+ lights and garlands draped throughout trees and parks.

 In addition to these season-long activities mark your calendars for these additional holiday events: